Chūhachi Ninomiya: Later life

+In 1915 he founded Hiko Shrine dedicated to people who have died in aviation accidents.

 In 1921, lieutenant general Yoshinori Shirakawa surveyed Chūhachi's plan and recognized the value.
 In 1922, the Army commended him.
 Minister Adachi Kenzo (in 1925), and Prince Kuni Kuniyoshi (in 1926) also commended him.
 In 1927, he was awarded order.

 In his last years, he became a kannushi (priest of shinto) to pray for dead people who were killed in aviation accidents.

 Chūhachi died of stomach cancer on 8 April 1936.